Selling property during COVID-19 alert level 3

 Read more about the different methods of sale here.

 At alert level 2, a photographer, videographer or home-stager may visit your property if it is safe to do so.
-They need to meet the above health requirements, including hygiene etiquette, maintaining a physical distance of 2 metres from anyone at the property, and sanitising any surfaces they touch.
-Keep a record of visitors in case it’s needed for contact tracing.
+They need to meet the above health guidelines, including hygiene etiquette, maintaining a physical distance of 2 metres from anyone at the property, and sanitising any surfaces they touch.
+You can also ask them to wear a face covering for duration of their visit.
+Keep a record of all people who visit your property in case it’s needed for contact tracing.

 When you sign the agency agreement, the agent needs to confirm your identity to comply with the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.

-If you signed an agency agreement at alert level 3 or 4 when this could not happen in person, expect your agent to follow up on this at alert level 2.
+If you signed an agency agreement at alert level 3 or alert level 4 when this could not happen in person, expect your agent to follow up on this at alert level 2.

-If your property was listed during alert level 4 or 3, the agent might not have been able to appraise the property in person.
+If your property was listed during alert level 3 or alert level 4, the agent might not have been able to appraise the property in person.
 At alert level 2, your agent can complete the appraisal in person.
 Be aware that the estimated sale price might change when your agent is able to visit your property to do a thorough appraisal.

-Open homes and private viewings are allowed at alert level 2.
+Open homes and private viewings are allowed at alert level 2 for potential buyers from regions that are alert level 1 or alert level 2.
 You, the agent and anyone visiting your property need to follow the health guidelines above.

 Attendance at open homes must be managed carefully to ensure that physical distancing of 2 metres is maintained at all times inside and outside the home and that contact tracing requirements can be met.
 Your agent will make sure there are measures in place to allow for physical distancing considering the layout and size of a property, for example, staggering entry to the property and managing queues.

 Your agent will provide hand sanitiser and display COVID-19 information and hygiene notices at the open home.
+The agent will also display a NZ COVID Tracer app QR code at every entrance to your property, for potential buyers to scan.
+The agent should keep an open home register too, for security purposes, and so they can follow up with potential buyers after the open home.
 Make sure you agree with your agent who will wipe down surfaces after people have visited your property.

 If you are selling privately, it is your responsibility to make sure you can meet the alert level 2 physical distancing and hygiene requirements.
 You can find more information here.

-New Zealand may continue to change COVID-19 alert levels, which could impact the sale of your property.
+New Zealand may continue to change COVID-19 alert levels across different regions, which could impact the sale of your property.
 Before you start receiving offers, talk to the agent and your lawyer about the conditions you might need to put in the sale and purchase agreement to protect you, for example, from not being able to settle on settlement day because of a change in alert level.

 Offers can be presented to you in person or by email, phone or video call.
-Be aware that there may be high demand for professionals such as property inspectors, who may not have been able to operate at levels 3 and 4.
 Any conditions in offers from buyers might need longer timeframes than usual, for example, they might ask for 15 working days instead of 10 working days to get a property inspection done.

 Learn more about receiving offers and making counter offers here.

 At alert level 2, professionals and tradespeople such as valuers, property inspectors and builders may visit a property if it is safe to do so and if the property's occupants agree.
 Professionals and tradespeople need to meet the above health requirements, including hygiene etiquette, maintaining a physical distance of 2 metres from anyone at the property, and sanitising any surfaces they touch.
-Keep a record of all visitors in case it’s needed for contact tracing.
+You can also ask them to wear a face covering for the duration of their visit.
+Keep a record of all people who visit your property in case it’s needed for contact tracing.

-At alert level 2, buyers can conduct pre-settlement inspections and can travel between regions to do so.
-They need to follow the health guidelines outlined above.
+At alert level 2, buyers can conduct pre-settlement inspections and can travel between regions to do so, provided that both regions are at alert level 1 or alert level 2.
+The buyers need to follow the health guidelines outlined above.
 Make sure you agree with your agent who will wipe down surfaces after people have visited your property.

 Your tenant needs to give permission every time anyone visits the property in relation to the sale (for example, the agent, a photographer or a property inspector).
 Tenants can't unreasonably refuse access, but they can set reasonable conditions.
-If they are an at-risk person (for example, if they are over 70 or have a pre-existing medical condition), they may want to set reasonable conditions for access to the property.
+If they are an at risk person (for example, those who have a pre-existing medical condition or some older people), they may want to set reasonable conditions for access to the property.

 The general selling process hasn't changed.
 We recommend you look through settled.govt.nz to read about planning and preparing to sell.